12 Best Cuban Beaches: Ultimate Cuba Beach Guide

 While Cayo Levisa can be a bit difficult to access, its small hotel (Hotel Cayo Levisa) and dedicated dive shop make it a haven for travelers looking for an off-the-beaten-path beach getaway that is impossible to forget.
 Despite its growing popularity, it’s still thoroughly off the beaten path – you’ll love this laid-back, wild Cuban beach.

 Honorable Mention: Playas del Este

 Sometimes the best beach is just the one that is closest to you.
 In the case of the Playas del Este – in English, “the beaches of the east” – this is their main appeal.
 Located to the east of Havana, these beaches are the closest to the city and the most accessible to travelers working with just a short Havana itinerary.

 If you’re in need of a quick escape from Havana and don’t have time to head to Varadero, Playas del Este is a great choice.
 Playas del Este comprises a few beaches, including these:

 The most popular – and busiest – of the beaches in the Playas del Este area are Guanabo and Bacuranao – these beaches are super popular with Cubans, though I generally wouldn’t recommend them for travelers.

 The nicest beaches in the area of Playas del Este are Marazul or Santa Maria.
-These beaches have the nicest sand, clearest water, and have a good amount of transportation options to get you here from Havana and great places to eat, and even accommodations nearby if you want to spend the night, they’re the perfect beach day (or long weekend) getaway.
+These beaches have the nicest sand and clearest water.
+With a good amount of transportation options to get you here from Havana and great places to eat, and even accommodations nearby if you want to spend the night, they’re the perfect beach day (or long weekend) getaway.

 These beaches don’t rise to the level of the best beaches in Cuba – after all, this island is known for having some of the most pristine beaches in the world, so that’s a pretty high bar.
 However, you’re still bound to have a fantastic beach day here.